 Now, when many people think of Ireland in the 1980s, we will remember perhaps, the shamefully pervasive mullet-moustache combos; we will no doubt remember Johnny Logan's Eurovision supremacy.
 What will not typically spring to mind however, is the fact that Ireland, was covered in a layer of radioactive pollutants from the Chernobyl disaster, which - were it not for changes in the winds - could've ended up being far more devastating than they were.

 In the immediate aftermath of the disaster winds carried radioactive particles gushing from the reactor around the continent.
 Indeed, the accident, which the Soviet state was trying to keep hidden, even from its own people, was only announced after worrying levels of radiation were detected at a Swedish nuclear plant some two days after the explosion.
-It was only then that the Soviets acknowledged that an accident had occurred and evacuated Pripyat - the city adjacent to the power plant that had been constructed to house the plant's workers and families.
+It was only then that the Soviets acknowledged that an accident had occurred, evacuating Pripyat - the city adjacent to the power plant that had been constructed to house the plant's workers and families.

 By May 2nd, 1986, radioactive particles in the atmosphere, released by the explosion, were detected for the first time in Ireland, in Glasnevin.
 Radioactive materials, predominantly isotopes of caesium and iodine, were deposited across Ireland over the following days, before winds changed, redirecting the radioactive plume back across Europe.
 The deposits of these radioactive isotopes were reportedly heaviest in the midlands and Ulster.
 However, ambient radioactivity in Dublin, for example, increased by 30% during this time.